* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 This was a quick and easy project – I simply repainted!
 I’m often surprised as to how big a difference a proper color scheme makes.
 We started out with yellow and brown walls (yuck), and I updated them with my now refined grey and white theme – white below the chair rail, and grey above.
 I also repainted all the off-white trim, molding and baseboards.
 The new color scheme even did wonders for the existing floor.
 I added some black and white artwork, and voila!
 We now had an updated hallway!

-Quick tip for storing linen sets: fold the top sheet, fitted sheet and second pillow case, and place them inside the remaining pillowcase.
+I love an organized closet.
+Rolling your towels and comforters make it easy to see what you have and grab what you need.
+Quick tip for storing linen sets: fold the top sheet, fitted sheet and second pillowcase, and place them inside the remaining pillowcase.
 You now have only one item to grab when changing bed linens.

 Ugh, I absolutely hated this room when I first saw it.
 See what I mean?

 Green walls, awful patterned counter-top, a yellow sink, and the ugliest vinyl floors ever!

 I needed a plan for a quick and cheap refresh.
 Amazon came to my rescue again with a peel and stick vinyl floor tile (in dark grey of course), and another product for countertops – a self-adhesive contact paper.
 I picked a white-grey marble look for the countertop to go with my new grey floors.